Neuropathy of the foot is quite a common problem suffered by many individuals who have some form of Neuropathy or even Diabetes.

 - Idiopathic Neuropathy – Neuropathy of which the cuase is unknown.

-- Autonomic Neuropathy – Neuropathy affecting the intestinal tract, bladders and genitals.
+- Autonomic Neuropathy – Neuropathy affects the intestinal tract, bladder, and genitals.

-- Motor Neuropathy – The Nerves resoponsible for Volutary Movement is affected here.
+- Motor Neuropathy – The Nerves responsible for Voluntary Movement are affected here.

-- Small Fiber Neuropathy – Here the nerves near the surface of the skin responsible for sensation is damaged.
+- Small Fiber Neuropathy – Here, the nerves near the skin’s surface responsible for sensation are damaged.

-- Ulnar Neuropathyneuropathy affecting our Ulnar Nerve near the Ulnat bone in your lower arm.
+- Ulnar Neuropathy Neuropathy affecting the Ulnar Nerve near the ulnar bone in your lower arm.

 Features of a Good Sandal for Neuropathy

-- Smooth lined straps that will not cause friction.
+- Uppers – Smooth-lined straps that will not cause friction.

 Reviews: The Best Sandals for Neuropathy